Menu

 Lindsey Milner - Class Teacher

 I completed my B.Ed (Hons) at the University of Hertfordshire and began teaching in 1995.
 I worked at two other schools in Essex prior to starting at Henry Moore in January 2007.
 And I have never looked back!
-It is a privilege to be part of such a wonderful, hard-working team and colleagues have become friends for life.
+I have experienced teaching all year groups from Year 1 to Year 6 and it has been a privilege to work with dedicated and hard-working colleagues.
 I got married the year after I joined Henry Moore and have also had two sons.
-I now teach for 3 days a week and feel very fortunate that I am able to balance life with my young family and a job that I love.
+I teach for 3 days a week and feel very fortunate that I am able to balance life with my family and a job that I love.

 Out of school, I enjoy keeping fit with circuit training, pilates and cycling.
 I also enjoy getting lost in a good book, love going on holiday and being out and about with family and friends.